goatcorp/DIPs/text/0000-chat-api-improvements.md

 [unresolved-questions]: #unresolved-questions

-- Should setting the content ID of a message be allowed through Dalamud, instead of through Client Structs or even requiring the user to hook it themselves?
-How dangerous is it if a user mis-sets this data that is then used by the game to possibly contact the server (i.e., request the adventurer plate of a player from the chat window context menu)?
-Should this feature be removed from the DIP?
-- Is it better to send the Content ID desired to be set as part of the message struct instead of having a callback with the index when printing the message?
-It probably depends on what we decide for the above.
-Regardless, the callback is more general-purpose, and the user can store it for other uses not envisioned here, so it may be the more future-resistant implementation.
+- Is asking the caller to supply a callback for receiving the message index the best way to handle the consumer getting that information?
 - Should the `parameter` parameter of the game's print to chat log function be RE'd in more detail as part of the implementation of this DIP?
+- Should chat type in the chat events be made a ref?
+Could be useful, but changing that also has the potential to cause some fuckery for certain types of messages.
+So does changing the message sender if it's a player payload, though, and that's already a ref.
 - Is providing a string parameter with the plugin name along with the message source (for plugin-sourced messages) the best idea?
 Is there a better solution that still allows proper source discrimination?
 Can we easily get the calling plugin's name inside of Dalamud (with reasonable performance) so that we don't have to trust plugins to set their name?
+The most obvious solution is `Assembly.GetCallingAssembly`.
+How reliable is that, and how slow is it?
+Are there better alternatives?
 - Is anyone from the the more experienced RE community available to help confirm game function behavior prior to implementation of changes to such a frequently-used API?
 - Would adding source/target values to the `XivChatType` enum cause issues for existing users?
 I personally enumerate the enum values and put them in a dropdown, where having these values could potentially let a user make a bad decision.
 I believe that Dalamud settings does this as well.
 It is an easily resolvable problem if you know about it, but it could be a pitfall for uninformed plugin developers.
 - The other potential option for improving `XivChatType` is making it a struct with const values for the different channels, and methods/operators to handle the rest.
 My gut feeling is that doing this could create unexpected surprises in existing plugins, and that extension methods on the existing enum are the better way forward (the downside being lack of implicit conversions and operators).
 What is the best way to handle chat type masking, while avoiding pitfalls for newer developers?